No region in the world spared as virus cases, deaths surge - WTMJ

 Associated Press

 WARSAW, Poland (AP) — Hospitals in Turkey and Poland are filling up fast.
-Pakistan is restricting domestic travel to bring a surge in coronavirus infections under control.
-Even Thailand, which has weathered the coronavirus pandemic far better than many nations, is now struggling to contain a new COVID-19 surge.
+Pakistan is restricting domestic travel to contain a surge in coronavirus infections.
+Even Thailand, which has weathered the pandemic far better than many nations, is now struggling to contain a new COVID-19 spike.

-Even countries where vaccine rollouts are finally getting some momentum, infections, hospitalizations and deaths are surging.
-And that leaves even bleaker prospects for much of the world, where largescale vaccination programs remain a more distant prospect.
+The only exceptions to the deteriorating worldwide situation are countries that have advanced vaccination programs, mostly notably Israel and Britain.
+Even the U.S., which is a vaccination leader globally, is seeing a small uptick in new cases, and the White House announced Friday that it would send federal help to Michigan to control the state’s worst-in-the-nation transmission rate.

-The World Health Organization said Friday that it’s very concerned as infection rates are rising in all of the world’s regions, driven by new virus variants and too many nations and people coming out of lockdown too soon.
+The World Health Organization said Friday that it’s concerned about infection rates that are rising in every global region, driven by new virus variants and too many nations coming out of lockdown too soon.

 “We’ve seen rises (in cases) worldwide for six weeks.
-And now, sadly, we are seeing rises in deaths for the last three weeks,” Dr. Margaret Harris, a spokeswoman for the World Health Organization, said at a briefing in Geneva.
+And now, sadly, we are seeing rises in deaths for the last three weeks,” Dr. Margaret Harris, a WHO spokeswoman, said at a briefing in Geneva.

-In its latest weekly epidemiological update, WHO said new COVID-19 cases rose for a sixth consecutive week, with over 4 million reported in the last week.
-New deaths increased by 11% compared to last week, with over 71 000 reported.
+In its latest weekly epidemiological update, the WHO said over 4 million COVID-19 cases were reported in the last week.
+New deaths increased by 11% compared to last week, with over 71,000 reported.

+The increasing infections, hospitalizations and deaths extend to countries where vaccinations are finally gaining momentum.
+That leaves even bleaker prospects for much of the world, where large-scale vaccination programs remain a more distant prospect.

-Turkey is among the badly hit countries, with most new cases of the virus traced to a variant first found in Britain.
+In Turkey, which is among the badly hit countries, most new cases of the virus can be traced to a variant first found in Britain.

-Ismail Cinel, head of the Turkish Intensive Care Association, said said ICU units were not yet at full capacity, but that the surge was beginning to strain the nation’s relatively advanced health care system.
+Ismail Cinel, head of the Turkish Intensive Care Association, said the surge was beginning to strain the nation’s relatively advanced health care system and “the alarm bells are ringing” for intensive care units, which are not yet at full capacity.

-“Every single day the number of cases is increasing.
-Every single day the number of deaths is increasing.
-The alarm bells are ringing for the intensive care units,” Cinel said.

-“The mutant form of the virus is causing more harm to the organs,” he said.
-“While two out of ten patients were dying previously, the number is now four out of 10.
+“The mutant form of the virus is causing more harm to the organs,” Cinel said.
+“While 2 out of 10 patients were dying previously, the number is now 4 out of 10.
 And if we continue this way, we will lose six.”

-Turkish President Recep Tayyip Erdogan eased COVID-19 restrictions in early March, keen to minimize pain to his nation’s ailing economy.
-Yet with this new spike, he was forced to announce renewed restrictions, such as weekend lockdowns and the closure of cafes and restaurants during Ramadan, which starts on April 13.
+Turkish President Recep Tayyip Erdogan eased COVID-19 restrictions in early March to minimize pain to his nation’s ailing economy.
+The new spike forced him to announce renewed restrictions, such as weekend lockdowns and the closure of cafes and restaurants during Ramadan, which starts April 13.

-Turkish medical groups say the reopening in March was premature and that the new measures won’t go far enough to curb the surge.
+Turkish medical groups say the reopening in March was premature and that the new measures do not go far enough.
 They have been calling for full lockdowns during the holy Muslim month.

+In the U.S. capital, President Joe Biden’s administration outlined how the federal government planned to help Michigan better administer the doses already allocated to the state, as well as expand testing capacity and the availability of drugs.
+The effort will not include any extra vaccine doses, a move Gov. Gretchen Whitmer sought.

+Doses are currently allocated to states proportionally by population.
+Whitmer has called for extra doses to be shifted to states like hers experiencing a sharp rise in cases.

-In Iran, the death toll is also rising, prompting new restrictions that will take effect for 10 days in 257 cities beginning Saturday.
+The death toll in Iran is also rising, prompting new restrictions that will take effect for 10 days in 257 cities beginning Saturday.
 They involve the closure of all parks, restaurants, confectionaries, beauty salons, malls and bookstores.

 Authorities in Pakistan, which is in the middle of a third surge of infections, are restricting inter-city transportation on weekends starting at midnight Friday as part of measures aimed at limiting coronavirus cases and deaths.